coderanger/rackspace_devex_jobs/polyglot-software-engineer.md

 tools, ecosystems and more.
 Our team is here to not only ship one product, but to change the end-to-end experience from support, to content, tools and offerings.

-The team operates on the bleeding edge - from containers, to emerging tools, t echniques and other technologies this is a chance to make a strategic impact not just to one team and company - but for the wider developer community!
+The team operates on the bleeding edge - from containers, to emerging tools, techniques and other technologies this is a chance to make a strategic impact not just to one team and company - but for the wider developer community!

-Working effectively as a remote employee in a collaborative environment, especially on open-source software, is an absolute must-have skill.
+You will be working in a distributed team, so strong communication skills and teamwork is a requirement.
+Remote workers are fully supported.
+We aren't fussy about particular technology experience - we'd rather pick somebody who can contribute interesting ideas, take bold technical leaps, is willing to learn, and shows determination and acumen.

 See our [Developer Portal](https://developer.rackspace.com) for more information on our tools, SDKs and other work.